Distributed Biogeography-Based Optimization

 The paper below proposes a DBBO algorithm, applies it to benchmark problems, and applies it to simulated and experimental robot controller optimization.
 The paper also derives a Markov model for DBBO.
 The MATLAB software that was used to derive the Markov model results can be downloaded in a zip file.

-1. C. Scheidegger, A. Shah, and D. Simon, “Distributed Learning with Biogeography-Based Optimization: Markov Modeling and Robot Control,” submitted for publication - pdf, 258 KB
+C. Scheidegger, A. Shah, and D. Simon, “Distributed Learning with Biogeography-Based Optimization,” 24th International Conference on Industrial Engineering and Other Applications of Applied Intelligent Systems, pp. 203-215, June 2011 - pdf, 382 KB